 UPDATE (July 26, 2019): Chicago appears poised to pass the ordinance.
-It also requires a posting notice.
+It also requires a labor law posting update.

 Restaurant and hospitality employers in the Windy City, take note: Chicago is considering enacting a predictive scheduling law.